 When you set goals, you can be as specific or general as you want to be.
 Maybe you want to lose 10 pounds of body fat and maintain lean muscle mass, so you can look leaner for a wedding.
 Or you might want to start exercising more to increase your general level of activity.
 It’s never about the context of the goal, it’s about having one.

 You’ll find goals coupled to just about any fitness program.
-Most well-prepared workout programs will give you health and fitness benefits, even if you don’t have a specific goal.
+Most well-prepared workout programs will result in health and fitness benefits, even if you don’t have a specific goal.
 These programs are likely based around something health or fitness related.
 Haphazard fitness programs might mention vague terms such as “weight loss,” but rarely specify what you will actually lose.

 When you’re evaluating a new workout plan, take time to read the title and introductory text to become familiar with the goals at hand.
 If goals aren’t clearly stated, or don’t align with your lifestyle, there is little incentive to complete them.
 It will also become difficult to measure your progress if the goals are not specific.